 All animals occupy a piece of real estate on this earth, known as their geographic distributional range.
 Various factors contribute to determining a species’ range, but temperature is up there in importance.
 This article compares the reponse of land and sea animals to climate warming.

 Many coastal waters around Australia are warming up, according to monitoring by the CSIRO Marine and Atmospheric Research.
-Although some regions of Victoria are warming more than others.
+And New South Wales is no exception.

 Dr Craig Sanderson from the Institute for Marine and Antarctic Studies (IMAS) in Hobart Tasmania discusses how longspine sea urchins are overgrazing Tasmanian rocky reefs: just one example of the impacts of ocean warming on marine ecosystems.